orx/ocaml-orx/README.md

-# ocaml-orx - OCaml/Reason bindings to the Orx game library
+# ocaml-orx - OCaml bindings to the Orx game library

 **NOTE**: This is an early, very work in progress set of bindings.
 There are guaranteed to be bugs and rough edges along with lots of missing documentation.